 Translation & Web search:

 You can use Google Translate service for translating between Indian languages and English.
-Google Translate is currently available for Kannada, Hindi, Tamil, Telugu, Gujarati and Bengali languages only.
-Since this online service is still under development, the results may not be 100% accurate.
-Translation is currently not available for Assamese, Malayalam, Oriya and Sanskrit languages.
+Google Translate is currently available for Kannada, Hindi, Tamil, Telugu, Malayalam, Gujarati and Bengali languages only.
+Translation is currently not available for Assamese, Oriya and Sanskrit languages.

 To perform translation, select the word/phrase and press (Ctrl + T) keys.
 To perform a general web search, select the word/phrase and press (Ctrl + W) keys.
 You may also select the respective popup menu command by right clicking on the selected word/phrase.

 The Edit -> Default Fonts... dialog box shows the installed Unicode based (OpenType) fonts available for every script.
 You may select the default font/size for every script.
 Any Unicode font that supports an Indian script can be used in BarahaPad.
 When you enable Indian languages, Windows installs a single font for every Indian script.
 Additional fonts can be installed and used.

 Text can be sorted in ascending or descending order.
 Select the text and select Tools -> Sort menu command.
 Pressing F9 key repeats the last sort command.

 Text can be converted from one script to another.
 Select the text and select the desired script under Tools -> Convert To menu command.
 Pressing F10 key repeats the last convert command.

 Inserting special characters: